Sunderland High School Closure

 Indeed, pupils at the privately funded Sunderland High School have fallen from 580 in 2006 to around 280 today!

 Firstly, Sunderland High School has been in existence for 130 years.
 Indeed, it is the oldest senior school for girls in the city.
-Then there was a merger with a local boys school in 1988 which gave the coeducational school we have currently.
+There was a merger with a local boys school in 1988 which gave the coeducational school we have currently.
 Moreover, there was an an addition of a junior school in 1994 which is a separate building.
-Then a nursery became included.
+Then they added a nursery.
 Indeed, the age range of the pupils is between 2 and 18.

 Sunderland High School Chief Executive, Jon Coles, indeed said the school had no long-term future.
-The private school charges between £3,170 to £3,224 a term of course.
+The private school charges between £3,170 to £3,224 a term.
 But with a falling pupil intake and the economic reality, it has become unviable.

 Over the last five years, United Church Schools Trust has subsidised the Sunderland High School.
 After exploring all avenues to keep the school open, the harsh reality is indeed looking grim.
 Of course, the school cannot sustain such losses and is on course to make a six-figure loss this year.